What is the main regulation related to the the Irish designated activity company?

-The Companies Act 2014 created a new type of legal form, the designated activity company (DAC).
-Foreign businessmen interested in Irish company formation may set up two types of DACs in Ireland: the DAC limited by shares and the DAC limited by guarantee.
-Our team of company formation representatives in Irelandcan offer assistance on the main characteristics of the DAC companies and can help businessmen register the legal entity following the legal incorporation requirements.
+The Companies Act 2014 created a new type of legal form, the designated activity company (DAC) and foreign businessmen interested in company formation may set up two types of DACs in Ireland: the DAC limited by shares and the DAC limited by guarantee.
+Our team of company formation representatives in Ireland can offer assistance on the main characteristics of the DAC companies and can help businessmen register the legal entity following the legal incorporation requirements.

-The characteristics of the Irish DAC
+What are the characteristics of the Irish DAC?

-It is important to know that the liability of the company’s shareholders is prescribed in a different manner.
+It is important to know that the liability of the company’s shareholders is prescribed in a different manner for each type of legal form the DAC can take.
 In the case of a DAC limited shares, the shareholders are liable in the amount of the shares they own in the company.
 Shareholders of a DAC limited by guarantee will be liable following the legal provisions applicable to a DAC limited by shares, but they will also be liable in the amount they have contributed to the company’s assets.
-Our team of company formation agents in Irelandcan provide further details on this aspect.
+Our team of company formation agents in Ireland can provide further details on this aspect.

-DAC’s trading name in Ireland
+What are the requirements for the DAC’s trading name in Ireland?

 Any company operating in Irelandis required to register a trading name with the Companies Registration Office (CRO).
 The procedure of company registration in Ireland in the case of an Irish DAC requires to state at the end of the company’s name the words “Designated Activity Company” or “Cuideachta Ghníomhaíochta Ainmnithe”.
 The legal entity can be exempted from this regulation, but only if an exemption was obtained for this procedure.

-Peter Murphy is one of our company formation specialists.
+Paul Sheridan is one of our company formation specialists.
 He can help you establish your company in Ireland fast and easy.

-Call us now at +353 1 843 5455to set up an appointment with our lawyers in Dublin, Ireland.
+Call us now at +353 1 254 6150to set up an appointment with our lawyers in Dublin, Ireland.
 Alternatively you can incorporate your company without traveling to Ireland.
 All our clients beneficiate from the joint expertize of local lawyers and international consultants.

 - cost-efficiency: competitive company formation prices;